Ship blocking Suez Canal moves slightly, unclear when it will refloat

 About 15% of world shipping traffic transits the canal and hundreds of vessels are waiting to pass once the blockage has been cleared.

-Suez Canal Authority (SCA) Chairman Osama Rabie said he hoped it would not be necessary to remove some of the 18,300 containers to lighten the ship’s load, but that strong tides and winds were complicating efforts to free it.
+Rabie said he hoped it would not be necessary to remove some of the 18,300 containers on board to lighten the ship’s load, but strong tides and winds were complicating efforts to free it.

 Dredgers removed some 20,000 tonnes of sand from around its bow by Friday.
 A Dutch firm working to free the vessel said it could be freed by the start of next week if heavier tugboats, dredging and a high tide succeed in dislodging it.

-Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, SCA sources said, though they added it could be necessary to remove more sand from around the ship to free it.
+Tugging attempts restarted on Saturday afternoon and further efforts were planned for Sunday, SCA sources said, though they added more sand may need to be removed from around the ship to free it.

-Two SCA sources said there had been further, minor progress in dislodging the ship on Saturday.
-One source said there had been some movement at the bow of the ship.

-“When dealing with a ship of this size, its behaviour with the dredgers is unknown, we don’t know how it will respond to the pulling,” said Rabie.
+A shipping agent in Port Said said the SCA had notified agencies to prepare for the possible entry of new ships into the canal, while a shipping source said the SCA had outlined a plan for the rapid transit of 133 vessels once the Ever Given was freed.

 The head of Boskalis, parent company of Dutch firm Smit Salvage which has been brought in to help the SCA, said heavy tugboats with a combined capacity of 400 tonnes would arrive sometime this weekend.